dbcli/pgcli/README.rst

 OS X:
 =====

 Easiest way to install pgcli is using brew.
+Please be aware that this will install postgres via brew if it wasn't installed via brew.

 ::